 The Battle of Verdun opened on the morning of February 21, 1916, with a German artillery barrage that lasted ten hours and expended two million shells.
-The battle concentrated on the forts of Vaux and Douaumont, which the French had built after the 1870 Franco–Prussian War.
-By the time the main battle ended ten months later, nine villages had been pounded into oblivion; not a single trace of them is detectable in aerial photos taken at the time.
+The battle concentrated on the forts of Vaux and Douaumont, built by the French after the 1870 Franco–Prussian War.
+By the time the main battle ended ten months later, nine villages had been pounded into oblivion.

 The most visited part of the battlefield extends along the hills north of Verdun, but the fighting also spread to the west of the Meuse, to the hills of Mort-Homme and Hill 304, to Vauquois and the Argonne, and south along the Meuse to St-Mihiel, where the Germans held an important salient until dislodged by US forces in 1918.
 Unless you take an organized tour the only viable way to explore the area is with your own transport.
-The main sights are reached via two minor roads that snake through the battlefields, forming a crossroads northeast of Verdun: the D913 and D112.
+The main sights are reached via two minor roads that snake through the battlefields: the D913 and D112.